-The nation’s substance abuse crisis disproportionately impacts Appalachia, where in 2018 overdose mortality rates for people ages 25–54 was 43 percent higher in the Region than the rest of the country.
+The nation’s substance use disorder crisis disproportionately impacts Appalachia, where in 2018 overdose mortality rates for people ages 25–54 was 43 percent higher in the Region than the rest of the country.
 Appalachians struggling with substance use disorder encounter additional barriers including transportation, housing, access to care, education, and steady employment.
 These challenges make it even harder for those in recovery to connect with long-term recovery solutions and reenter the workforce and community.
 Furthermore a compromised workforce can impede economic output.
 Using a multi-pronged approach – including the INvestments Supporting Partnerships In Recovery Ecosystems (INSPIRE) Initiative – ARC supports innovative efforts to establish community-based recovery ecosystems to save lives and strengthen the Region.

-The INvestments Supporting Partnerships In Recovery Ecosystems (INSPIRE) Initiative is a $10 million initiative addressing the substance abuse crisis by creating or expanding a recovery ecosystem that will lead to workforce entry or re-entry.
+The INvestments Supporting Partnerships In Recovery Ecosystems (INSPIRE) is an initiative addressing the substance use disorder crisis by creating or expanding a recovery ecosystem that will lead to workforce entry or re-entry.
 Successful projects will support the post-treatment to employment continuum, as well as initiatives designed to coordinate, or link, recovery services and training that support the recovery ecosystem.

 Recovery-to-Work Listening Sessions